Jay Newton-Small

-Jennifer 'Jay' S. Newton-Small is co-founder and chief executive officer at MemoryWell and a long-serving Washington correspondent for TIME Magazine and a journalist for Bloomberg News.
-She is author of Broad Influence: How Women Are Changing the Way America Works, more than half a dozen Time magazine cover stories, and numerous articles on Washington politics, foreign policy, and national trends, and as a Halcyon House fellow is writing a book about caregiving.
+Jennifer 'Jay' S. Newton-Small is an American author and journalist.
+She has worked for TIME Magazine and Bloomberg News.
+Since 2024, she has been the executive editor of the Albuquerque Journal.
+She is also one of the founders of MemoryWell.
+In 2016, she wrote Broad Influence: How Women Are Changing the Way America Works.

-Newton-Small was an undergraduate at Tufts University in Medford, Massachusetts, and earned a Master of Science degree in Journalism from Columbia University in New York City.

-Early life
+Early life and education

-Jay Newton-Small was an only child born to Sue S. (Tang) Newton-Small, an international lawyer who had been born in Hong Kong as Sok Chun ("Spring Flower") Tang on December 13, 1948, and who fluently spoke Cantonese, and Graham 'Gray' Newton-Small, an Australian economist whose Alzheimer's disease later inspired her to begin MemoryWell.
+Jay Newton-Small was an only child born to Sue S. (Tang) Newton-Small, an international lawyer who had been born in Hong Kong as Sok Chun ("Spring Flower") Tang on December 13, 1948, and who fluently spoke Cantonese, and Graham 'Gray' Newton-Small, an Australian economist.
 Both of her parents were United Nations diplomats who traveled and reared Jay overseas, outside the United States.
 They had met in Zambia while both traveled the world for the United Nations and continue to do so thereafter.
 They were married for forty years and retired to Naples, Florida.
 Her mother, Sue S. (Tang) Newton-Small, was a passionate Republican fundraiser and socialite who loved George W. Bush and disliked Barack Obama.